All Episodes

 That'd be pretty fascinating.

-It's such a if you're in Virginia and you haven't voted today, I'd get out.
+It's such a, if you're in Virginia and you haven't voted today, I'd get out.

 It'd be fascinating to watch.

-You know, the president is do all of this with the economy is now the result of Donald Trump alone.
+You know, the president is doing all of this with the economy is now the result of Donald Trump alone, not these weak, timid, spineless Republicans.

-Now we're told that the bill in the Senate on tax reform is dead on arrival, John McCain announced and other senators announcing.
+Now we're told that the bill in the Senate on tax reform is dead on arrival, John McCain announced, and other senators announcing.

-Cutting corporate rates, cutting repatriation, cutting individual rates, Although Republicans now have totally caved again and showed nothing but cowardice, like they didn't want to use the power of a of the purse to repeal Obamacare, nor do they want to use because they would be blamed for a government shutdown.
+Obviously, you know, to me, this is now a, okay, what do you, what's more important to you, your hatred of Donald Trump or your desire to serve your country and the people, because this has always been a Republican principle, cutting corporate rates, cutting repatriation, cutting individual rates, although Republicans now have totally caved again and showed nothing but cowardice, like they didn't want to use the power of the purse to repeal Obamacare, nor do they want to use, because they would be blamed for a government shutdown,

-Nor do they want to, you know, fight for Reagan conservative supply side economics.
+nor do they want to, you know, fight for Reagan conservative supply-side economics.

-They can't stand being called, oh, you're looking out for the rich, tax cuts for the rich.
+They can't stand being called, oh, you're looking out for the rich tax cuts for the rich.

-Chuck Schumer's saying it anyway.
+Chuck Schumer saying it anyway.

-And it's not true, because the rich get whacked in this new tax reform bill.
+And it's not true because the rich get whacked in this new tax reform bill.

 But 10% of the population pays 70% of the tax bill.

-20% pays nearly all of it, 50% pays none of the federal income tax bill.
+50% pays none of the federal income tax bill.

 And there's Charles Gasparino reported that McCain has pronounced the Trump tax plan dead on arrival.